tiprankstipranks

 Sales & Marketing - Risk 6

-While Progressive Leasing, Vive and Four take precautions to prevent consumer identity fraud, it is possible that identity fraud may still occur or has occurred, which may adversely affect the performance of Progressive Leasing's, Vive's and Four's lease and loan portfolios.
+While we take precautions to prevent consumer identity fraud, it is possible that identity fraud may still occur or has occurred, which may adversely affect the performance of our businesses' lease and loan portfolios.

-As described above, there is risk of fraudulent activity associated with Progressive Leasing's, Vive's and Four's virtual platforms.
-The technologies and fraud prevention tools employed by Progressive Leasing, Vive and Four may be insufficient to accurately detect and prevent fraud.
-Progressive Leasing, Vive and Four bear the risk of consumer fraud in their transactions and they generally have no recourse to the respective POS partner (as the case may be) to collect the amount owed by the customer.
-Significant amounts of fraudulent transactions may adversely affect Progressive Leasing's, Vive's and Four's respective businesses.
-High profile fraudulent activity or significant increases in fraudulent activity may also lead to regulatory intervention, negative publicity, and the erosion of trust from Progressive Leasing's, Vive's and Four's POS partners and may materially and adversely affect several aspects of our performance.
+There is a risk of fraudulent activity associated with our businesses' virtual platforms.
+The technologies and fraud prevention tools employed by our businesses may be insufficient to accurately detect and prevent fraud, particularly if initiated by bad actors deploying sophisticated technological resources, such as evolving artificial intelligence tools.
+Our businesses ultimately bear the risk of consumer fraud in transactions and generally have no recourse to their respective POS partner (as the case may be) to collect the amount owed by the customer.
+Significant amounts of fraudulent transactions may adversely affect our respective businesses.
+High profile fraudulent activity or significant increases in fraudulent activity may also lead to regulatory intervention, negative publicity, and the erosion of trust from our businesses' POS partners and, therefore, may materially and adversely affect several aspects of our performance.

 Brand / Reputation - Risk 1

-If we fail to promote, protect, and maintain our Progressive Leasing, Vive, and Four brands in a cost-effective manner, they may lose market share and several aspects of our performance may be materially and adversely affected.
+If we fail to promote, protect, and maintain our brands in a cost-effective manner, they may lose market share and several aspects of our performance may be materially and adversely affected.

-We believe that developing, protecting and maintaining awareness of our Progressive Leasing, Vive and Four brands in a cost-effective manner is critical to our success.
+We believe that developing, protecting and maintaining awareness of our brands in a cost-effective manner is critical to our success.
 Successful promotion of our brands will depend largely on the effectiveness of our marketing efforts and the experience of POS partners as well as our customers.
 Additionally, the successful protection and maintenance of our brands will depend on our ability to obtain, maintain, protect, and enforce trademark and other intellectual property protections for our brands.
-If we fail to successfully promote, protect, and maintain our brands or if we incur substantial expenses in an unsuccessful attempt to promote, protect, and maintain our brands, Progressive Leasing, Vive or Four may lose their existing POS partners and customers to their competitors or be unable to attract new POS partners and customers.
+If we fail to successfully promote, protect, and maintain our brands or if we incur substantial expenses in an unsuccessful attempt to promote, protect, and maintain our brands, we may lose their existing POS partners and customers to their competitors or be unable to attract new POS partners and customers.
 Any such loss of existing POS partners or customers, or inability to attract new POS partners or customers, may have an adverse effect on several aspects of our performance.

 Brand / Reputation - Risk 2